dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 The block Q/R data is a CBOR array of individual Q/R items.
 Each item in the array is a CBOR map containing details on the individual Q/R pair.

+Note that there is no requirement that the elements of the Q/R array are presented in strict chronological order.

 The following abbreviations are used in the Present (P) column

 * Q = QUERY